The Best Things to See During a Sacred Valley Private Tour

 Moray (Inca Ruin)

-The Moray Inca Ruin is by far one of the most incredible things to see in the Sacred Valley for its pure beauty and ingenuity.
+There are so many Inca ruin’s in the Sacred Valley and the Moray Inca Ruin is one of them.
+It is by far one of the most incredible things to see in the Sacred Valley for its pure beauty and ingenuity.
 It is essentially several large circular depressions that are referred to as agricultural terraces.

 The Incas were without a doubt, remarkable engineers.
 They created each terrace level to be used for different crops and also varied in temperature.
 From the top to the bottom terrace there is a temperature difference of 59°F/15°C. Pure genius by the Incas!
 And did you know that at least 60 percent of the world’s food crops originated in the Andes?
 It is not surprising at all when you visit Moray Inca Ruin.